lundqvistr/manual_medfak_research_data/manual.md

 #### Ytterligare punkter...

 ### Data on the same individuals in more than one place
 It is sometimes good to store data for the same individuals in different files.
 However, those files must often be combined into one single file before you can begin with your analyses.
-Then it is nexecary to have a common "key" variable in all parts meant to be joined: "personnummer" or some other identifying variable.
+Then it is necessary to have a common "key" variable in all parts meant to be joined: "personnummer" or some other identifying variable.
 The "key" could also consist of more than one variable, e g `id` _and_ `time`if the basic unit of observations is one particular individual at a specific point in time.

 It is also very important that variables with any kind of repetition, in time or otherwise, have the same names and formats when data in parts are to be joined, see [Variables measured at the same time point](#variables-measured-at-the-same-time-point).